Scibe Airlift: History

-The airline started activities in November 1976 as SBZ Cargo with a single Vickers Viscount.
-Due to problems concerning the national airline, Air Zaire, Scibe Airlift became the first passenger airline in the country.
 After covering the whole country, it bought a Boeing 707, which allowed for serving Europe.
 In the early 1990s Scibe Airlift was at its height, serving a multitude of destinations and leasing its aircraft out to European airlines.
 In 1992, it operated a DC-10-30 on its Kinshasa-Brussels route.
+In 1994 its singular Learjet 24 was written off in an accident in Kinshasa.
+One of the company's leased Antonov 32s crashed into a market in Kinasha in 1996 which damaged the reputation of the airline significantly.